COVID-19: 10 Effective Ways to Keep Your eCommerce Business Going

-For instance, if your business is mainly dependent on the city-wide operations of Maharashtra – which is the worst-hit COVID-19 state in India, you need to devise plans as per the time it will take for things to get normal there.
+For instance, if your business is mainly dependent on the city-wide operations of Maharashtra – which is one of the worst-hit COVID-19 states in India, you need to devise plans as per the time it will take for things to get normal there.

 As an alternative, you can prioritize other regions to make advancement that is least hit by Coronavirus.